rblalock/rblalock/README.md

 ## 🚀  Some places I've been

-- [Fishbrain](https://fishbrain.com) Moved here after selling to them.
+- [Fishbrain](https://fishbrain.com) Moved here after I sold a company I started (Fish Rules) to them.
 Dir of Product -> CPO
 - Pinpoint (Engineering performance management) as a principle engineer
 - [Levatas](https://levatas.com) Director of Engineering
 - [IBM](https://ibm.com) as a Cloud API solution architect